Litaaya/Gacha-Simulator/README.md

 </p>
     <br>
     <br>
-A Gacha simulator web application built by Node Express, MongoDB and React.js, only available on PC.💻💻💻💻💻💻
+A Gacha simulator web application built by Node.js, Express, MongoDB and React.js, only available on PC.💻💻💻💻💻💻
 </p>

 ---